-You know I’m a sucker for castles right?
+You know I’m a sucker for English castles, Welsh castle ruins, French chateaux, Austrian forts and even American reconstructed castles, right?
 It’s the history buff in me as well as the die hard romantic.
 So when I heard there was a castle in Cape Town, we had to go visit.

 The Castle was built by the Dutch East India Company as a rest stop in their travels in the late 17th century.

 Why would a company build a castle?
 Who does that??
 Well to give you an idea of the wealth and importance of the Dutch East India Company, this graphic shows that the company was worth $7.9 trillion in 1637 (adjusted for inflation).
 In their day, the Dutch East India Company was worth 20 of the world’s biggest companies today (including Amazon, Microsoft and Apple).

 So money wasn’t an issue and the Castle of Good Hope was built well.
 It is the oldest surviving colonial building in South Africa.
 When the castle was first built, the Castle went right to the edge of the water as this diorama shows.

 The moat for the castle is still intact.